RULES, REGULATIONS & POINT SYSTEM

 KNOCKOUT ROUND (DAY 3 SUNDAY)

 Depending on the number of players per division the top 4 players/teams from each group or up to 8 players advance to the quarter finals (knockout round).
+If time permits, we will have everyone playing at least 1 game on Sunday.

 Warm up time: 5 Minutes